A Non-Abelian Generalization of the Alexander Polynomial from Quantum $\mathfrak{sl}_3$: Representations of U z(sl 3)

+is an ordered basis of $U^-$.
+This basis determines \textit{the standard PBW basis} for $\Vt$ by tensoring with $v_0^{\t}$.

-We give the actions of $E_1$ and $E_2$ on the standard basis in \hbox{Table \ref{table:actions}} below.
-We also provide a graphical description of the action of $\U$ on $\Vt$ in terms of weight spaces labeled by the standard basis in Figure \ref{fig:action}.
-Each solid vertex indicates a one-dimensional weight space of $\Vt$, and the ``dotted'' vertex indicates the two-dimensional weight space spanned by $F^{(101)}v_0$ and $F^{(010)}v_0$.
-An upward pointing edge is drawn between vertices if the action of either $E_1$ or $E_2$ is nonzero between the associated weight spaces.
-Downward edges are used to indicate nonzero matrix elements of $F_1$ and $F_2$.
-The green colored edges indicate actions of $E_1$ and $F_1$, and blue edges are for $E_2$ and $F_2$.
-For non-generic choices of the parameter $\t$, edges are deleted from the graph because matrix elements of $E_1$ and $E_2$ vanish.
+We give the actions of $E_1$ and $E_2$ on the standard PBW basis in \hbox{Table \ref{table:actions}} below.
+We also provide a graphical description of the action of $\overline{U}$ on $\Vt$ in terms of weight spaces labeled by the standard PBW basis in Figure~\ref{fig:action}.

+\begin{Notation} Figure~\ref{fig:action} is read as follows.
+Each solid vertex indicates a one-dimensional weight space of $\Vt$, and the ``dotted'' vertex indicates the two-dimensional weight space spanned by~$F^{(101)}v_0$ and $F^{(010)}v_0$.
+An upward pointing edge is drawn between vertices if the action of either~$E_1$ or~$E_2$ is nonzero between the associated weight spaces.
+Downward edges are used to indicate nonzero matrix elements of~$F_1$ and~$F_2$.
+Green (blue) colored edges indicate actions of~$E_1$ and~$F_1$ ($E_2$~and~$F_2$).
+For atypical values of~$\t$, see Definition~\ref{def:typical} below, arrows are deleted from the graph because matrix elements of~$E_1$ and~$E_2$ vanish. \end{Notation}

+\begin{Remark} It is straightforward to verify that the dual of the weight module $\Vt$ is another weight module $V(\mvec{-t^{-1}})$. \end{Remark}